NATF340 Management of Freshwater Fish

 Part of the course is conducted at relevant location for a field survey.
 The location will vary from year to year.

-Together, the teacher and the examiner go through the contents of the written syllabus, topic choices for the oral examination and topic choices for semester assignments.
+Together, the teacher and the examiner go through the contents of the written syllabus, topic choices for the oral examination and topic choices for semester assignments, and grading of the students.